TamimiGitHub/solace-context-mesh-demo/README.md

 Open every section in a separate terminal window

-### 1. The Enricher
+### 1. Solace AI Connector

-- Run the enricher
+- Populate the `envVars.env` with the right env varibales.
+Note: either create a new `envVars.env` or rename the `envVars.env.template`

-- Navigate to the `enricher` directory
+- Source the environment

 ```
-cd enricher
+source envVars.env
 ```

 - [Optional] create a virtual environment